dcamposliz/learnPython/flaskr/README.md

  - When the user is logged in, they can add new entries to the page consisting of a text-only title and some HTML for the text.
 This HTML is not sanitized because we trust the user here.

  - The index page shows all entries so far in reverse chronological order (newest on top) and the user can add new ones from there if logged in.

+ The steps necessary to create this application are the following:

+  - Creating the Directories

+  - Database Schema

+  - Application Setup Code

+  - Database Connections

+  - Creating the Database

+  - The View Functions

+  - The Templates

+  - Adding Style

+  - Testing the Application

 # Step 0: Creating the directories